17 Spectacular places to visit in Malaga (beyond beaches)

 • to climb the roof, you need to buy a ticket which the locals refer to as ‘’covers’’ or cubiertas in Spanish.
 To visit the rooftop of the church costs 8 euros.
 Guided tours are available in English and Spanish.

 • during the summer months, there is also a possibility to visit the roof in the evening.
-There is also a special ticket, which you can buy if you want to see the Malaga fair fireworks in August.
+There is also a special ticket, which you can buy if you want to see the fair fireworks in August.

-5. Alcazaba Malaga
+5. Alcazaba

 As you already know, Malaga spent some time under Moorish rule.
 Because of that the city is home to numerous attractions from this era.
 Even though the Alcazaba is not as impressive landmark such as Granada’s Alhambra, this Moorish palace is still well worth a visit.
 You can find it at the foot of Gibralfaro hill.

 The Alcazaba is one of the largest Muslim military buildings, which you can still find in Spain.
 It is also one of the best preserved citadels in the country.
-Because of that, the Alcazaba is one of the top attractions in Malaga.

 History of the Alcazaba